 Visit the Temple of the Tooth Relic

 Leave your hotel and walk into the most sacred temple that enshrines the tooth relic of Lord Buddha where you will be able to witness Pooja – twice a day – showered by the blessings of devotees that account to few hundreds on any given day.
-If time permits, visit the Kandy Museum which houses a tale of Kings and Queens entwined between the pillars of heritage.
+After paying homage to the gods, visit the Kandy Museum which houses a tale of Kings and Queens entwined between the pillars of heritage.

-(When you visit the temple of tooth relic please make sure that you wear the proper dress code to avoid any inconvenience at the entrance. ( shorts, Short Skirts, skinnies or sleeveless blouses will not be permitted)
+(When you visit the temple of tooth relic please make sure that you wear the proper dress code to avoid any inconvenience at the entrance.
+You are not allowed to wear, shorts, Short Skirts, skinnies or sleeveless blouses)

 Visit Peradeniya Botanical Garden